thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 ```

 Which seems simpler.
-Effectively, our code accomplishes the but with an extra recursive call and an extra break.
+Our code accomplishes the same, effectively, but with an extra recursive call and break.
-We do it this way, so that we can update our `in_scope` set.
+We need this extra recursive call, so we can update the `in_scope` set with our parameter.
+Because it's a function parameter, we give it an `Unknown` definition in `in_scope`.

 Up till now we've been drilling and rebuilding, but to what end.
 `Local`s are where the real work starts: